 Log in to the API Store and select the

 Bronzetier if you haven't done so already.

-Go to the Default Application, click the Production Keys tab and generate an access token.
+Choose to go to the My Subscriptions page and generate an access token.
 If you already have an access token for the application, you have to regenerate it after 1 hour.